micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 1.md

 I, the Preacher, was king over Israel in Jerusalem.

 ###### 13
-And I set my heart to seek and search out by wisdom concerning all that is done under heaven; this burdensome task God has given to the sons of man, by which they may be [^e]exercised.
+And I set my heart to seek and search out by wisdom concerning all that is done under heaven; this burdensome task God has given to the sons of man, by which they may be exercised.

 ###### 14
 I have seen all the works that are done under the sun; and indeed, all _is_ vanity and grasping for the wind.